artemii235/SuperNET/README.md

     ```
     rustup install nightly-2020-02-01
     rustup default nightly-2020-02-01
+    rustup component add rustfmt --toolchain nightly
-    rustup component add rustfmt-preview
+    rustup component add clippy
     ```
 1. (Optional) Win: run `marketmaker_build_depends.cmd` to build dependencies.
 1. Run `cargo build --features native` (or `cargo build --features native -vv` to get verbose build output).

 ## Help and troubleshooting

 If you have any question/want to report a bug/suggest an improvement feel free to [open an issue](https://github.com/artemii235/SuperNET/issues/new) or reach the team at [Discord `dev-marketmaker` channel](https://discord.gg/PGxVm2y).

+Before uploading any changes, do the following:
+1. Format the code using rustfmt:
+    ```
+    cargo +nightly fmt
+    ```
+1. Make sure there are no warnings and errors.
+Run the Clippy:
+    ```
+    cargo clippy --features native -- -D warnings
+    ```
+1. Make sure all tests run successfully:
+    ```
+   cargo test --all --features native
+    ```